tinsaeabreham45/gggp/README.markdown

 # Boolean Expression Generator

-This project implements a Boolean expression generator and genetic algorithm components using a Lisp-like language.
+This project implements a Boolean expression generator and genetic algorithm components using a metta-like language.
 It generates random Boolean expressions, creates populations, and performs uniform crossover operations.
 The fitness evaluation part is included but commented out for testing purposes.

 ## Features